fashzd/Yeaster/docs/technical/architecture.md

 # Yeaster — Architecture

-The unit of work is a **tick**: `observe → reason → (maybe) act → record`.
-One agent reasons in sequential passes; deterministic rails own everything that can lose money.
+Yeaster runs in **ticks** — one tick is a single sweep of `observe → reason → (maybe) strike → record`.
+A single agent walks the passes in order; deterministic rails own everything that can lose money.

 ```
  THE MARKET ─▶ SCREEN ─▶ GRADE ─▶ VET ─▶ COMMIT ─▶ GUARD ─▶ EXECUTE ─▶ PROOF